 Power Supply

 Confirm the power supply is plugged into a working outlet.
 Most power supplies will look similar to the one in this picture.
-If the power supply is plugged in it may be the outlet is off.
-Check to see if the outlet is a switched outlet or if the breaker has tripped.
+When a chairlift is beeping and won’t stop it is typically caused by a power supply issue.
+If the power supply is plugged in it may be the outlet is off, check to see if the outlet is a switched outlet or if the main breaker has tripped.
 If it’s a switched outlet you will want to have the power supply plugged into a dedicated outlet that is always on.
 Also, stairlifts are operated and controlled by circuits that should always be protected by a surge protector.
-After confirming the outlet is supplying power and the power supply is plugged in check the lift.
+After confirming the outlet is supplying power and the power supply is plugged in check the lift for beeping or chirping noises.

 Battery Disconnect Switch

-The battery disconnect switch is the main shut off switch for the lift.
+The battery disconnect switch is the main shut-off switch for the lift.
 The battery disconnect switch has a different function than the key switch.
 The purpose of this switch is to remove power from the PCB and disable all functions of the lift.
-Locating this switch can sometimes be difficult.
-The switch location will vary depending on the lift manufacturer.
+Turning this switch off will also stop the lift from beeping or chirping until repaired.
+Locating this switch can sometimes be difficult and the switch location will vary depending on the lift manufacturer.
 Typically they are located on the lift in a place that won’t be knocked into easily.
 This picture is the main disconnect or battery isolation switch for the Acorn 130 stairlift model.
 This switch is located on the front top panel adjacent to the diagnostics display of the HandiCare Model 1000 stairlift.

 Error Codes